Ayfri/Kore/website/src/jsMain/resources/markdown/doc/advanced/Test_Features.md

 ## Test Environments

 Test environments define the preconditions under which tests run.
-There are six types:
+There are seven types:

 ### Weather